 AUTHORIZATION: The project was authorized in Section 552 of the Water Resources Development Act of 1996.
 The authorization totals $56,667,000.
 The Federal share is 75% or $42,500,000 and the non-Federal share is 25% or $14,167,000.

-STATUS: A total allocation of $21,562,323 for the program has been made during Fiscal Years 1997 through 2018.
+STATUS: A total allocation of $23,812,323 for the program has been made during Fiscal Years 1997 through 2020.
 The State of New York, New York Department of Environmental Conservation is the sponsor for the program and has recommended 48 projects for execution.
-The Army Corps of Engineers has executed 44 Project Partnership Agreements (PPA) covering 48 projects with various local sponsors for all of the certified projects.
-The table on page 2 outlines the on-going projects (8) and the projects completed to date (40).
-Steele Brook Streambank Stabilization in Delaware County has been certified by the NYSDEC, and project partnership agreement was executed in September 2018.
+The Army Corps of Engineers has executed 45 Project Partnership Agreements (PPA) covering 48 projects with various local sponsors for all of the certified projects.
+Discussion is ongoing with NYSDEC to certify additional projects for the PPAs to be executed in FY 2020.

 Ms. Rifat Salim